GoInterject/ids-dotnet-api/Examples/handler_pipeline.md

 ## 5) **Return the InterjectResponse object**

+Call the `InterjectRequestHandler.ReturnResponse()` or `InterjectRequestHandler.ReturnResponseAsync()` method depending on your implementation to complete the pipeline and return the `InterjectResponseDTO`

-For reverse compatiblilty reasons, the `ReturnedData.Data` property must be serialized prior to retuning the response to the caller.
+Note: For reverse compatiblilty reasons, the `ReturnedData.Data` property must be serialized prior to retuning the response to the caller.
 The `InterjectRequestHandler.PackagedResponse` property handles this to make it easier for development.